erikgk/cucumber-protractor-demo/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Run this demo project wihout serving the app

+This demo includes the Angular framework but does not run test anything locally.
+So instead of `npm run e2e` it is recommended to run `npm run protractor`.
+This skips the build of the app.

+Note: you may require a globally installed protractor.
+`npm install -g protractor`

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).